The JRB presents an original short story by Gloria Mwaniga Minage.

 There is red everywhere as if someone has split a ripe watermelon open.
 Only it is not a watermelon-watermelon because it is a tap running from Willy’s head and I am touching him and asking what are you lying here for Willy, what?
 Standupstandupstandup.
 Willy.
 But Willy does not hear anybody and so he does not answer.

+Something has clutched my heart and refuses to let go.
 I wipe the tears with the back of my hands.
 I want to ask the adults areyoustupidorsomething?
 Cansomeonetakehimtothehospitalnownow?
 But I am just crying again.
 And I can’t see.
 And someone is pushing me aside.

 The air is thick, almost solid.
 I smell metal and dust and blood.
 I retch and vomit.
 I throw down the sugarcane I am holding and a hand yanks me from where I am standing.

 I see them as Mama and I pass.
 The other children.
 Quiet, huddled in sweaters near the hopscotch square drawn with chalk.
 Omido’s eyes meet mine and then he looks down.
 I can’t breathe because the air is thick and almost solid.
-I stop to listen to the intermittent cries of Mama Willy as she rounds the ploti from bougainvillea fence to the wooden gate, singing, crying, asking ‘What have you done to me this bad child?
+I stop to listen to the intermittent cries of Mama Willy as she rounds the ploti from bougainvillea fence to the wooden gate, singing, weeping, asking ‘What have you done to me this bad child?
 What do you expect me to tell your own father?
 Why are you shaming me Willy?’
 But Willy does not hear anybody and so he does not answer.

 ‘These are things one must not ask the dead,’ Mama mutters to herself, but when I try to answer she looks ahead and pretends as if I have not spoken to her.